 - (1) Members who seize or take possession of drugs and/or drug related property must ensure such items are dealt with in accordance with the Drug Procedures Manual and the policy on the Use of Tamper Evident Exhibit Bags for Drugs, Money, Jewellery and Other Valuables. - (2) All drugs seized must also be recorded on a Drug Exhibit Sheet.
 Members are to record on the Drug Exhibit Sheet the suspected drug type (such as cannabis, methylamphetamine) not the description of the item (green vegetable matter, white powder). - (3) Where drugs are found by a member of the public and handed to a police officer, they shall be recorded on a Drug Exhibit Sheet.
 The finder of the drugs should be recorded on the Drug Exhibit Sheet but it must be clearly marked that they are the finder and not the offender.
-The name section relating to the offender shall be recorded as unknown. - (4) A Property Seizure Record (Receipt) shall be completed for the seizure of any drug or drug related property. - (5) Where smoking devices or other drug related equipment are seized and the owner is known, a completed Consent For Disposal form should accompany the exhibit. - (6) EXEMPT PER SECTION 30(1)(c) - (7) Australia Post Mail Seizures: the Australian Postal Corporations Act 1989 provides legislative provisions for the seizure of mail articles.
-The Mail Seizure Policy (https://conexus.dpfem.tas.gov.au/taspol/resources/guidelines) provides members with an operational guide to ensure legislative compliance.
+The name section relating to the offender shall be recorded as unknown. - (4) A Property Seizure Record (Receipt) shall be completed for the seizure of any drug or drug related property. - (5) Where smoking devices or other drug related equipment are seized and the owner is known, a completed Consent For Disposal form should accompany the exhibit. - (6) [EXEMPT PER S.30(1)(c) OF RTI ACT]